vacp2p/rfc-index/status/raw/status-app-protocols.md

 A content topic SHOULD be identical across all messages that are always part of the same filter use case (or always form part of the same content-filtered query criteria).
 In other words, the number of content topics defined in the app SHOULD match the number of filter use cases.
 For the sake of illustration, consider the following common content topic and filter use cases:
-- all messages belonging to the same 1:1 chat are always filtered together and therefore SHOULD use the same content topic (see [55/STATUS-1TO1-CHAT](../55/1to1-chat.md))
+- if all messages belonging to the same 1:1 chat are always filtered together, they SHOULD use the same content topic (see [55/STATUS-1TO1-CHAT](../55/1to1-chat.md))
-- all messages belonging to the same Community are always filtered together and therefore SHOULD use the same content topic (see [56/STATUS-COMMUNITIES](../56/communities.md)).
+- if all messages belonging to the same Community are always filtered together, they SHOULD use the same content topic (see [56/STATUS-COMMUNITIES](../56/communities.md)).

 The app-level content topic MUST be populated in the `content_topic` field in the encapsulating Waku message (see [Waku messages](#waku-messages)).